YextSolutions/WooCommerce-Product-Connector/README.md

 - Average Rating
 - Featured Product

+Note: Currency will default to most frequently used Currency Country Code based on currency symbol returned.
+USD will return for $ currency symbols.
+Users are able to override the currency value by using Transforms to 'Add New Column' and remap custom Currency Country Code.

 # Requirements

 To use this template you will need to have the following items accessible: